spryker/spryker-docs/docs/scos/dev/guidelines/security-guidelines.md

 ## Cross-site request forgery (CSRF)

-CSRF forces a user to execute unwanted actions while being logged in and either clicking on a specially crafted link or just embedding the URL into some HTML tags triggering the request automatically.
-For example, the `src` attribute of an `img`.
+CSRF forces a user to execute unwanted actions while being logged in and either click on a specially crafted link or just embed the URL into some HTML tags triggering the request automatically—for example, the `src` attribute of `img`.
 To prevent such attacks, Symfony Form provides the `csrf_protection` token by default.
 We recommend using it in all forms.

 ## Cross-site scripting (XSS)